Financial Assistance Information

 A student must be fully admitted into an eligible degree program and enrolled as a regular student in order to receive financial aid.
 A “regular student” is defined as one who is enrolled or accepted for enrollment for the purpose of obtaining a degree or certificate offered by the University of Illinois Springfield.

 Graduate students are occasionally admitted to UIS conditionally to allow them to complete specified prerequisite courses before they are fully admitted to their programs.
-Conditionally admitted students are not eligible to receive financial assistance.
+Conditionally admitted students are typically not eligible to receive financial assistance.

 Satisfactory Academic Progress for Undergraduate and Graduate Students

-In accordance with the Higher Education Act of 1965, as amended by Congress, the University of Illinois Springfield has established a minimum standards of Satisfactory Academic Progress (SAP) policy.
-ALL federal, state and institutional financial aid programs administered by UIS are covered by this policy.
+In accordance with the Higher Education Act of 1965, as amended by Congress, the University of Illinois Springfield has established a minimum standard of Satisfactory Academic Progress (SAP) policy.
+ALL federal, state, and institutional financial aid programs administered by UIS are covered by this policy.
 Please refer to the UIS Financial Aid Policies website to view the current SAP policy.
 If you have questions about the SAP policy, please contact Office of Financial Assistance.

 Financial Aid Disbursement

 The earliest financial aid can be disbursed to the student account is 10 days prior to the start of the semester.
-All aid will be credited to the student’s account at the University and applied to any outstanding balance.
-If the amount of financial aid disbursed is greater than the student’s account balance, University Bursar will issue a refund to the student.
+All aid will be credited to the students' account at the University and applied to any outstanding balance.
+If the amount of financial aid disbursed is greater than the students account balance, University Bursar will issue a refund to the student.
 Should the student’s enrollment status, eligibility or other factors change, aid may be adjusted, which may result in a balance due back to the University.

-Students must pay their tuition, fees, housing and meal charges by the first due date of each semester as communicated by the University Bursar.
+Students must pay their tuition, fees, housing, and meal charges by the first due date of each semester as communicated by the University Bursar.
 Students may also choose to enroll in the optional payment plan for a fee each semester.
-Please visit the University Bursar website for more information and details on student accounts, refunds, due dates and payment plans.
+Please visit the University Bursar website for more information and details on student accounts, refunds, due dates, and payment plans.